-Stirner "doesn't defend the power of the individual to dominate others."37 since he shows in an extremely significant way that the exercise of domination is a strongly de-individualizing practice.
-And since "whoever has to count on the lack of will in others in order to exist, is a shoddy product of these others, as the master is a shoddy product of the slave,"38 domination comes to be a form of individual disempowerment.
+Stirner "doesn't defend the power of the individual to dominate others." since he shows in an extremely significant way that the exercise of domination is a strongly de-individualizing practice.
+And since "whoever has to count on the lack of will in others in order to exist, is a shoddy product of these others, as the master is a shoddy product of the slave," domination comes to be a form of individual disempowerment.
 And this disempowerment is also accompanied by a process of alienation in that the force of the individual gets subordinated to the proof of the inferiority of others.
-The desire to dominate39 consists of the pleasure of prevailing over others, i.e., the effort of escaping a condition that one perceives as equality.
-If, instead, one is aware of one's own exclusivity, of one's being irreducibly different from every one else, one can only reject the craving for "superiority" as a homogenizing principle.
-The power of which Stirner speaks is the capacity to place oneself before others as an individual, without having recourse to the "convenient bulwark of authority."
-In fact, one is quite weak (and my happiness consist precisely in the enjoyment of his happiness and pleasure."
+The desire to dominate and in love for the other person we feel a higher enjoyment of ourselves."
+It is the same love for the other that leads me to "joyfully sacrifice for him innumerable pleasures of mine," to "give up innumerable things to see his smile blossom again," and to "put at risk for him the thing that, if he were not there, would be the dearest thing in the world to me: my life or my well-being or my freedom.
+Or rather my pleasure and my happiness consist precisely in the enjoyment of his happiness and pleasure."
 "But," Stirner emphasizes, "there is something that I don't sacrifice to him: myself; I remain an egoist and enjoy him."
-14

-The charge Stirner makes against all those improvers of humanity - like Baron von Stein 15 - who preach the principle of love is significant: "You love human beings, so you torment the individual human being, the egoist: your love of humanity is cruelty to human beings."
+The charge Stirner makes against all those improvers of humanity - like Baron von Stein $^{15}$ - who preach the principle of love is significant: "You love human beings, so you torment the individual human being, the egoist: your love of humanity is cruelty to human beings." $^{16}$

-If "every religion is a cult of society, this principle, by which the social (civilized) human being is dominated," 17 the awareness of egoism and the refusal of self-renunciation can only lead Stirner to elucidate a new form of associative relation, the union of egoists.
+If "every religion is a cult of society, this principle, by which the social (civilized) human being is dominated," the awareness of egoism and the refusal of self-renunciation can only lead Stirner to elucidate a new form of associative relation, the union of egoists.